Neal-Bhattacharya/marc-terminal/README.md

 ## How it works

 The Maryland Transit Adminstration [publishes](https://www.mta.maryland.gov/developer-resources) trains schedules in GTFS format, which standardizes public transit information.
-This program parses the data, constructs the desired schedules from it, and compares them against the current time and date.
+This program parses the data, constructs the desired schedules from it, and compares them against the current (or specified) time and date.
 That's basically it.

 ## Areas for improvement
 ### Caching